 If you have made jams or jellies before, maybe you have cringed a little as you pour in all that sugar!
 Ugh.
 I knew there had to be another way.
 Making this sweet red pepper jelly with no white sugar was almost as easy as making my usual hot pepper jelly, I just needed to do a few extra steps.
-The red peppers, of course, were a gift from a friend.
+The red peppers were a gift from a friend.
 I am sure that will make this jelly all the sweeter!

 This year I decided to make my green pepper jelly the usual way – with a little spicy kick and a lot of sugar but I decided to try something a little bit different with my red pepper jelly – I wanted it to be sweet and I didn’t want to use any white sugar.
 Generally, when you use the regular Certo pectin, you need a lot of sugar to make the “jelling” action turn your lovely pepper puree into actual pepper jelly.
 After a little searching, I came across Pomona’s Universal Pectin – a pectin that doesn’t require the use of any sugar.
 Bingo!